-2.4.2 The LFO
+4.4.2 The LFO

-On the original Minimoog (equivalent to the "Close" mode), oscillator3 can be set to the low frequency ("Lo" position in the range) to be used in LFO mode.
+On the original Minimoog (equivalent to the "Classic" mode), oscillator3 can be set to the low frequency ("Lo" position in the range) to be used in LFO mode.
 This removed the possibility of using 3 simultaneous oscillators as well as a slow modulation on the filter cut-off frequency for example.

-With the added LFO module added in the extension of the "Open" mode, you can keep the 3rd oscillator as a base for sound and add an additional source of modulation to be used on one of the 32 available locations.
+With the added LFO module added in the panel of the "Extended" mode, you can keep the 3rd oscillator as a base for sound and add an additional source of modulation to be used on one of the 35 available locations.

-Let's apply 2 additional types of modulation to the "1_Osc" preset:
+Let's apply 2 additional types of modulation to the "1\Osc" preset:

-- ▶ Among the modulation sources, choose the low frequency oscillator 1 ("LFO"). - ▶ Choose the filter cutoff frequency among the destinations.
+- ▶ Among the modulation sources, choose the low frequency oscillator ("LFO"). - ▶ Choose the filter cutoff frequency among the destinations.
 Turn down the frequency so that you can hear the result.
 The cutoff frequency will vary in a cyclic way, following the LFO oscillations.